 What is an Article 78?

-I want to appeal an administrative order
+I want to appeal an administrative order.

 Answer

-Article 78 of New York's Civil Practice Law and Rules (CPLR) replaces the common law writs of mandamus, certiorari, and prohibition with special proceedings.
-Parties typically bring these proceedings to obtain judicial review of administrative action, such as decisions to grant, deny, or revoke a professional license, a zoning variance, or permission to live in subsidized housing.
-Parties also bring Article 78 proceedings to compel or prohibit government action, for example, to dismiss a criminal prosecution or terminate a regulatory investigation.
+An Article 78 proceeding, also known as a special proceeding, is a case filed in Supreme Court that challenges an order made by an administrative agency, like NYCHA or Section 8.
+Parties usually bring these proceedings so the court will review an administrative action.
+Examples include decisions to grant, deny, or revoke a professional license, a zoning variance, or permission to live in subsidized housing.
+Parties also bring Article 78 proceedings to compel or prohibit government action, for example, to dismiss a criminal prosecution or stop a regulatory investigation.
+Many people also file Article 78 proceedings when they need a court order order to get a copy of a relative's birth, death, or marriage certificate.

 Special proceedings are something of a hybrid between a civil action and a motion.
 Like actions, special proceedings require pleadings and service of process.
 They receive their own index numbers and end in a final judgment.
 However, as with motions, the court normally decides special proceedings based on the parties' papers and any oral argument.
 Trial is possible but rare.
 There is normally no discovery.
 Motions, other than motions to dismiss the petition, are uncommon.